From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{H}{uman}-centric computer vision tasks (\textit{e.g.,} pedestrian detection \cite{Benenson_TYPD_ECCV_2014,Dollar_Caltech_PAMI_2010,Zhang_TRHP_PAMI_2018}, person re-identification \cite{Zhao_USL_CVPR_2013,Liao_LMOR_CVPR_2014,Ye_RAE_ECCV_2018,Karanam_FMD_PAMI_2019}, person search \cite{Xiao_JDIF_CVPR_2017,Han_QGPR_CVPR_2019,Yan_LCG_CVPR_2019,Oh_PIPER_PAMI_2020}, pose estimation \cite{Ouyang_MSDL_CVPR_2014,Newell_Hourglass_ECCV_2016,Cao_MPPE_CVPR_2017,Rogez_LCR_PAMI_2020}, and face detection \cite{Yang_WiderFace_CVPR_2016,Najibi_FARPN_CVPR_2019,Li_DSFD_CVPR_2019,Ranjan_HyperFace_PAMI_2019}) have gained significant attention by the research community over the past decade.
-Among these tasks, pedestrian detection is one of the most fundamental problems with a wide range of real-world-applications.
-In addition to its standalone value in a variety of applications (\textit{e.g.,} video surveillance, self-driving, and robotics), pedestrian detection is also a prerequisite that serves as the basis for several other computer vision tasks (\textit{e.g.,} person re-identification and person search).
+\IEEEPARstart{H}{uman}-centric computer vision tasks (\textit{e.g.,} pedestrian detection \cite{Benenson_TYPD_ECCV_2014,Dollar_Caltech_PAMI_2010,Zhang_TRHP_PAMI_2018}, person re-identification \cite{Zhao_USL_CVPR_2013,Liao_LMOR_CVPR_2014,Ye_RAE_ECCV_2018,Karanam_FMD_PAMI_2019}, person search \cite{Xiao_JDIF_CVPR_2017,Han_QGPR_CVPR_2019,Yan_LCG_CVPR_2019,Oh_PIPER_PAMI_2020}, pose estimation \cite{Ouyang_MSDL_CVPR_2014,Newell_Hourglass_ECCV_2016,Cao_MPPE_CVPR_2017,Rogez_LCR_PAMI_2020}, and face detection \cite{Yang_WiderFace_CVPR_2016,Najibi_FARPN_CVPR_2019,Li_DSFD_CVPR_2019,Ranjan_HyperFace_PAMI_2019}) have gained significant attention over the past decade.
+Among these tasks, pedestrian detection is one of the most fundamental tasks with a wide range of real-world-applications.
+In addition to its standalone value in a variety of applications (\textit{e.g.,} video surveillance and self-driving), pedestrian detection is also a prerequisite that serves as the basis for several other vision tasks (\textit{e.g.,} person re-identification and person search).
 For instance, both person re-identification and person search need to first accurately detect all the existing pedestrians.
-Without an accurate pedestrian detection method, even a good person re-identification algorithm may not achieve satisfactory results.